couchbase/couchbase-lite-android/README.md

 ## Getting Started with Couchbase Lite

-* Create your own Hello World Couchbase Lite by following the [tutorial](http://docs.couchbase.com/couchbase-lite/cbl-android/cbl-android-1.0b2/#tutorial)
+* Create your own Hello World Couchbase Lite by following the [tutorial](http://docs.couchbase.com/couchbase-lite/cbl-android/cbl-android-1.0b2/#tutorial).
+The tutorial shows how to build a simple Couchbase Lite app in Android Studio and Eclipse.

 * Download and run the [Grocery-Sync](https://github.com/couchbaselabs/GrocerySync-Android) demo application